So much fun in such a small room!

 venus. always on. always listening. always there.

-It had been nearly 18 months since we were last at Guildford Escape Rooms to complete ‘The Case of the missing Gun’ so this visit was long overdue.
+It had been nearly 18 months since we were last at Guildford Escape Rooms (now Paradox Parlours) to complete ‘The Case of the missing Gun’ so this visit was long overdue.
 Having just completed three games at Containment Zone and eaten a sufficient amount of cake, we felt prepared for Venus.

 After climbing the stairs to the fourth(?) floor, we were given a warm welcome by the team and we all seemed to forget why we were there and chatted for a little while about escape rooms in general; we could have chatted for hours with these guys.